FAQs

 - House attic: It’s protected from outdoor elements and aesthetically pleasing.

-- Exterior of the home: It’s less expensive, but results in a shorter fan life, more susceptible to freeze up, and is not aesthetically pleasing.
+- Exterior of the home: The least favorable option because it results in a shorter fan life, is more susceptible to freezing up, and is not aesthetically pleasing.

-Yes, we insulate all pipe in garages and attics, as required by code.
+Yes, as code requires, we insulate all pipes in garages and attics.
 This helps prevent system freeze-up and any water damage due to condensation on the pipe dripping onto the drywall.